-Many people confuse social anxiety disorder with shyness.
-Social anxiety is a type of phobia, but is usually classified as a stand alone condition.
+Unfortunately, many people confuse social anxiety disorder with shyness.
+However, Social anxiety is classified under the heading of phobias, but is often treated as a stand alone condition.

-The intense anxiety and fear in social phobia is centred round all sorts of social interactions.
+The intense anxiety and fear in social phobia centres around all sorts of social interactions.
 Symptoms are the same as those listed above and panic attacks are common.

-Obviously, day-to-day life can be acutely affected for those with social anxiety disorder.
-Furthermore, sufferers may fear more than one of the social situations listed above.
+Obviously, day-to-day life is acutely affected for those with social anxiety disorder.
+Furthermore, phobia sufferers may fear more than one of the social situations listed above.

-Many people used to think that agoraphobia is a fear of open spaces or public places but this is not the full picture.
+A common misconception about agoraphobia is that it is a fear of open spaces or public phases.
+However, this is not the full picture at all.

 Furthermore, the symptoms of agoraphobia can vary between mild to extremely severe.